Ichaelus/Github-Classifier/Documentation/Documentation.md

 # Documentation

+## Overview
+### Problems with train data
+### Intelligent Sample Collection
+Da Text verwendet wird mehrere-1000 dimensionaler Inputvektor Unmöglich so viele Samples zu sammeln, wenn hohe Samplequalität gewünscht ist, außerdem nicht unendlich viel Zeit um 10000+ Samples zu klassifizieren
+Active Learning + gezieltes Raussuchen von Repos der Minority Classes mithilfe unserer Classifier + gezieltes manuelles Raussuchen von Repos wenn wir bei Subklassen gemerkt haben dass Performance hier schlecht ist
+### Tool um uns zu helfen beim klassifizieren
+Haben ein cooles Tool gebastelt.
+### Classification Strategy
+Kaggle dominiert von Ensemble Classifiern, vor allem Stacking von mehreren starken Classifiern, also war das auf jeden Fall etwas was wir unbedingt probieren wollten und mit dem wir auch die besten Ergebnisse hatten.
+We tried several state of the art techniques, like Word2Vec and LSTMs with different results.

 ## Inital Approach/Planning Phase

 ### Our Strategy to get our train data

 As we approached this problem from a machine learning perspective we knew from the start that our models require a large and diverse collection of manually classified examples.
-In order to speed up this process and make as pleasant as possible we first set up a website whose aim was to display all necessary information about a repository and made the assignment into categories possible.
+We immediately decided we needed a tool to help us building up a large collection of training samples.
+So, in order to speed up this process and make it as pleasant as possible, we first set up a website whose aim was to display all necessary information about a repository and to make it easy to classify the samples, the resulting data got saved to a database server.
 GitHub only grants a limited number of Api-calls available in a short amount of time so early on we stored all hand-classified repositories with extracted features in a database to access them without restrictions.
 In this process we filtered out all information (features) we needed and also possibly lacked to do so confidently.